LONDON MARKETS: FTSE 100 Clings To Record High In Holiday-shortened Session

 ADVERTISEMENT

-What's moving markets: The pound edged higher after the Office for National Statistics confirmed the U.K. economy expanded by 0.3% in the third quarter, and said the annual growth rate was raised to 1.7% from a previous estimate of 1.5%.
+What's moving markets: Investors will receive the final reading of U.K. GDP for the third quarter at 9:30 a.m.
+London time, or 4:30 a.m.
+Eastern Time.
+Analysts polled by FactSet expect the Office for National Statistics to post a growth rate of 1.5% on year-over-year basis, in line with a previous estimate.

-The final GDP reading for the quarter arrived after the International Monetary Fund on Wednesday downgraded its 2017 growth view to 1.6% (http://www.marketwatch.com/story/imf-downgrades-uk-growth-forecast-2017-12-20) and said it expects growth to slow to 1.5% in 2018.
+The update will arrive after the International Monetary Fund on Wednesday downgraded its 2017 growth view to 1.6% (http://www.marketwatch.com/story/imf-downgrades-uk-growth-forecast-2017-12-20) and said it expects growth to slow to 1.5% in 2018.
 The fund said Britain's pending exit from the European Union was slowing down growth, and it warned that a "breakdown in discussions could lead to a disorderly exit from the EU and sharp falls in asset prices."

-Stock movers: Retail stocks gained ground heading into the last weekend before Christmas.
-Apparel and home furnishings retailer Next PLC (NXT.LN) moved up 2.8%, topping the FTSE 100, Marks & Spencer Group PLC (MKS.LN) rose 0.6% and DIY retailer Kingfisher (KGF.LN) bounced up 1%.

-Mining shares were mostly lower, not following up on gains made in Australian trade.
-Accendo Markets pointed out that shares of metals producers in Australia hit five-year highs, aided in part by a pull back in the U.S. dollar, which helps dollar-denominated commodity prices.
+Stock movers: Mining shares were mostly lower, not following up on gains made in Australian trade.
+Accendo Markets pointed out that shares of metals producers in Australia hit 5-year highs, aided in part by a pull back in the U.S. dollar, which helps dollar-denominated commodity prices.

 (END) Dow Jones Newswires